 Land Use Option No. 1 is identified on Figure 12.
 Option No. 1 proposes a primarily new residential community.
 The subject lands contain two main tributaries that flow north-south and eventually connect to Twenty Mile Creek to the south of the subject lands.
 These two tributaries are identified as being part of the Natural Heritage System.
 They are comprised of two 30 metre natural corridors that act as buffers to the existing watercourses.
 These tributaries are to be protected and enhanced as part of the future development of the subject lands.
 The lands to the west of the western tributary and located with frontage onto Industrial Park Road is identified as a new Commercial/Class I Industrial area.
-This land use also extends partially to the east of the western tributary and acts as a buffer between the industrial facilities located to the north of the CP Railway line.
+This land use also extends partially to the east of the CP Railway line.
 The Commercial/Class I Industrial land use is proposed to consist of approximately 5.38 hectares of the total land area.